kanagalakshmi2012/reduction/README.md

 * Link:

 **Abstract:**
-This paper investigates the replication time challenges in Viewstamped Replication (VR), a consensus protocol widely used in distributed systems for ensuring consistency and fault tolerance.
-As the number of nodes increases, VR suffers from high replication delays due to its quorum-based communication model.
-These delays negatively impact system throughput and responsiveness, especially in performance-critical or real-time environments.
-To address this, the paper proposes an alternative approach using the ZAB (ZooKeeper Atomic Broadcast) protocol to reduce replication time.
-The solution aims to maintain VR’s reliability while improving scalability and operational efficiency in large distributed systems.
+This paper explores the impact of commit latency in etcd, a distributed key-value store that uses the Raft consensus algorithm and State Machine Replication (SMR) to ensure consistency.
+While SMR provides strong fault tolerance, it introduces significant latency as system size increases due to quorum-based communication.
+Commit latency, affected by factors like network delays and disk I/O, directly impacts system responsiveness.
+To address this, the study proposes optimizations using a Write-Ahead Log (WAL) mechanism to reduce delay in consensus without sacrificing consistency.
+The findings aim to enhance etcd’s performance in large-scale, latency-sensitive environments.

 **Key Contributions:**
 * Algorithm Development
-  Designed and optimized Chrony sync time algorithm to achieve high write availability in distributed systems.
+  Optimized Write Ahead Log latency algorithm to achieve high performnace in etcd environment.
 * Performance Comparison
-  Conducted bench marking between NTP Sync time and Chrony sync time.
+  Conducted bench marking between State Machine Replication latencyc and Write Ahead Log latency.
 * Reserach Leadership
-  Led the research and technical implementation , focusing on advancing distributed database through algorithm innovation.
+  Directed both the investigation and engineering efforts, emphasizing progress in distributed databases by introducing novel algorithmic approaches.

 **Relevance & Real-World Impact**